broadinstitute/filestats-bq/README.md

 ## Usage

 ```
-go get github.com/broadinstitute/filestat-bq
+go get github.com/broadinstitute/filestats-bq

-filestat-bq --dir /path/to/dir --regex '\.txt$' \
+filestats-bq --dir /path/to/dir --regex '\.txt$' \
   --key /path/to/service_account_key.json \
   --project test-project --dataset test_dataset --table test_txt
 ```

-`filestat-bq` can also be distributed as a single executable to a different system, so you don't have to have Go installed there.
+`filestats-bq` can also be distributed as a single executable to a different system, so you don't have to have Go installed there.

 To build the executable for 64-bit Linux on a Mac, just run